benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/filesystems/mount_api.rst

         int vfs_parse_fs_param(struct fs_context *fc,
 			       struct fs_parameter *param);

      Supply a single mount parameter to the filesystem context.
-This include the specification of the source/device which is specified as the "source" parameter (which may be specified multiple times if the filesystem supports that).
+This includes the specification of the source/device which is specified as the "source" parameter (which may be specified multiple times if the filesystem supports that).